-The University requires that all taught provision is subject to periodic review (or revalidation in the case of its collaborative provision) at least every six years.
-Periodic review mirrors the validation process.
-However, the panel is also informed by an initial analysis of the past performance of the programme and a review document that is based on operational experience and development over the previous six years, and takes account of issues raised in Annual Monitoring and Evaluation Reports (see below).
+The University requires that all partner-delivered taught provision is subject to revalidation at least every six years.
+Revalidation mirrors the validation process.
+However, the panel is also informed by an initial analysis of the past performance of the programme and a review document that is based on operational experience over the previous six years, and takes account of issues raised in 'Continuous Enhancement Plan (CEP) process (see below).

-School and Programme Annual Monitoring, Evaluation and Review
+School and Programme Monitoring

 On an ongoing basis the programme committee maintains a 'Continuous Enhancement Plan (CEP) to assure the quality of the University's taught provision and enhance the student learning experience through incremental and focussed improvement at all levels (this replaces the Annual Monitoring and Evaluation Report (AMER), which is still used for some partner-delivered programmes).
-Programme leaders are responsible for maintaining the CEP, with ADoS(AQA)s and ADAQAs overseeing the actions.
+Programme leaders are responsible for maintaining the CEP, with ADoS(ESS)s, Heads of Curriculum and ADAQs overseeing the actions.

-Schools are required to submit an annual report to ASAC and ESEC, summarising matters relating to the academic standards and student experience in the School over the past year.
-After consideration by ASAC and ESEC, a summary of all School reports is prepared highlighting the items to be brought to the attention of the University.
+Schools are required to submit a continuous action plan along with good practice items for dissemination and University-wide issues for consideration by ASAC and ESEC, summarising matters relating to the academic standards and student experience in the School.
+After consideration by ASAC and ESEC, a summary of all School reports is prepared highlighting the good practice and University-wide issues brought to the attention of the University.